Introduction

 TinyML in Smart Thermostats

-- A TinyML-powered thermostat predicts when to turn on heating/cooling based on user behavior.
+- Example: A TinyML-powered thermostat learns the user’s routine and predicts when to turn on or turn off the heating or cooling based on the schedule.

 TinyML in Home Security

-- A smart doorbell recognizes family members and notifies homeowners only when a stranger is detected.
+- Example: A smart doorbell can recognize family members and notify homeowners only when it detects strangers.

-- A TinyML-based intrusion detection system can identify unusual activity and send alerts.
+- Example: A TinyML-based intrusion detection system can identify unusual activity and send instant alerts to the homeowner.

 Environmental Monitoring and Agriculture

-TinyML is revolutionizing environmental monitoring and precision farming.
+TinyML is playing a key role in environmental monitoring and precision farming, improving sustainability and efficiency.

 TinyML in Air Quality Sensors

-- A TinyML-powered sensor detects harmful gases like CO2 and NO2 in indoor environments.
+- Example: A TinyML-powered sensor detects harmful gases like CO2 and NO2 in the air, which can be used in schools, offices, or homes to maintain healthy air quality.

 TinyML in Smart Farming

-- A TinyML-powered irrigation system decides the best time to water crops based on real-time data.
+- Example: A TinyML-powered irrigation system decides the best time to water crops based on real-time data from the soil moisture sensors.

-- AI-based pest detection alerts farmers about insect infestations before they spread.
+- Example: AI-powered pest detection helps farmers identify and respond to insect infestations before they cause significant damage to crops.

 Best Hardware for TinyML